 6. Keep track of your Bible reading

-For example, you may want to silence your phone during your set time for reading the Bible so incoming calls, texts, and notifications don’t interrupt you.
-Resolving not to respond to these alerts will keep the time you’ve reserved for the Word from being eaten into.
-Some people find reading the Bible using an electronic device is less than ideal because of the distractions that are only a click away.
-In this case, so you can focus your whole attention on God’s Word, you could try using a print version of the Bible instead.
+For example, you may want to silence your phone during this time so that incoming calls, texts, and other notifications don’t interrupt you.
+Resolving not to respond to these alerts will help keep your focus on the Word.
+Some people find that reading the Bible on an electronic device is less than ideal because of the many distractions that are right there.
+If you’ve found this to be the case, you could try using a print version of the Bible instead to help you focus your whole attention on God’s Word (you can order a free New Testament study Bible from us here).